acidb/mobiscroll-docs/docs/angular/_auto-generated/eventcalendar/options.md

 Array&lt;[MbscSlot](#type-MbscSlot)&gt;

-The slots besides the [resources](#opt-resources) introduce a horizontal level of data grouping to the timeline view.
+The slots, besides the [resources](#opt-resources) introduce a horizontal level of data grouping to the timeline view.

 If set to `null` or `undefined`, all events will be displayed, regardless of their slot property.
 If set to an empty array, only those events will be displayed which are not tied to any slot.

-The slot object supports the following properties:
+The [`MbscSlot`](#type-MbscSlot) type has the following properties:
+ - `eventDragBetweenSlots`: *boolean* - Specifies whether the event is movable across slots.

-- `id`: *string | number* - The id of the slot.
+ - `id`: *string &#124; number* - The id of the slot.
+It that can be referenced in the events/invalids/colors data.
-- `name`: *string* - The name of the slot.
+ - `name`: *string* - The name of the slot that will be displayed at the top of the slot column.

 ```js
 slots: [